gund/ng-dynamic-component/projects/ng-dynamic-component/signal-component-io/README.md

 This package requires Angular version which supports signals.
 Please refer to (Angular docs)[https://angular.dev/] to see which minimal version is required.

-## Warning: Experimental

-This package is still **experimental** and not ready for producation!
-APIs may change in the future or be removed completely and never make it to stable release!
-Only use it to evaluate the features and provide feedback.

 ## Usage

 **Since v10.8.0**

-Import `SignalComponentIoModule` in your application module or config:
+Import `SignalComponentIoModule` in your application root module or config:

 ```ts
 import { NgModule } from '@angular/core';